TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/03_lesson/lab.md

 		* The other track should use a for loop to repeat a rhythm for every other measure in the song (e.g. 1, 3, 5, 7, 9, 11….)

+#### Copyright Note
+The above is taken from the earsketch teaching resources.